- Search The Registry

 - My Account

 One of 17 children of Samuel and Patsy McLeod, former slaves, Bethune was born in Maysville, South Carolina, and worked in the cotton fields with her family.
 She eventually married Albertus Bethune and had a son.
 She attended Maysville Presbyterian Mission School, Scotia Seminary, and the Moody Bible Institute.
-Mary McLeod Bethune founded the Daytona Normal and Industrial Institute for Negro Girls (now Bethune-Cookman College) in 1904, and served as president twice, from 1904-1942 and from 1946-47.
-By 1942, Bethune was forced to give up the presidency of the school as it had begun to affect her health.
+Mary McLeod Bethune founded the Daytona Normal and Industrial Institute for Negro Girls (now Bethune-Cookman College) in 1904 and served as president twice, from 1904-1942 and 1946-47.
+By 1942, Bethune was forced to give up the school's presidency as it had begun to affect her health.

-She worked towards the election of President Franklin D. Roosevelt in 1932, and became a member of Roosevelt's "Black Cabinet," sharing the concerns of Black people with the Roosevelt administration while spreading Roosevelt's message to Blacks, who had traditionally been Republican voters.
-She was a leader in the Black women's club movement and served as president of the National Association of Colored Women.
+She worked toward the election of President Franklin D. Roosevelt in 1932.
+She became a member of Roosevelt's "Black Cabinet," sharing the concerns of black people with the Roosevelt administration while spreading Roosevelt's message to blacks, traditionally Republican voters.
+She led the Black women's club movement and was president of the National Association of Colored Women.

 Bethune was a delegate and adviser to national conferences on education, child welfare, and homeownership.
-She also was Director of Negro Affairs in the National Youth Administration from 1936 to 1944 and served as a consultant to the U.S. Secretary of War for the selection of the first Black female officer candidates.
+She also was Director of Negro Affairs in the National Youth Administration from 1936 to 1944.
+She consulted the U.S. Secretary of War to select the first black female officer candidates.
 After World War II, Bethune was appointed consultant on interracial affairs and understanding at the charter conference of the U.N.
 Founder of the National Council of Negro Women.

 In 1930, journalist Ida Tarbell included Bethune as number 10 on her list of America's greatest women.
 Bethune was awarded the Spingarn Medal in 1939 by the NAACP.
 Bethune was the only Black woman present at the founding of the United Nations in San Francisco in 1948, representing the NAACP with W.E.B.
 DuBois and Walter White.